The 5 Best Zinc Supplements for Immune and Metabolism Support

 What to Look for in a Zinc Supplement

-The vast number of supplements that are available can make choosing one feel overwhelming.
+The vast number of available supplements can make choosing one feel overwhelming.
 Keep these considerations in mind as you make your selection:

 • Third-party testing: Seeing that a product is assessed by independent organizations — such as ConsumerLab — or has a seal from USP or NSF "ensures your product is tested, safe, reliable and contains exactly what it says on the label," Moskovitz says.
 An RD or doctor can also make a recommendation, she notes.